In the Western Asian country of Iran, dog ownership has long been a contentious issue.

 In return, training can be challenging.
 They respond best to short, interesting training sessions full of positive reinforcement.

-In terms of the longer fur on their ears, tails, and other parts of their body, this will require regular brushing with a feathering comb to keep tangles and knots to a minimum.
+The longer fur on their ears, tails, and other parts of their body will require regular brushing with a feathering comb to keep tangles and knots to a minimum.